pndaproject/pnda-cli/cloud-formation/README.md

  - Unlike a security group, ACL's are stateless so require the return paths for outbound connections to be open
  - There are no restrictions on outbound connections through the ACL

-#### Private subnet
-A private subnet is created to host the main instances.
-These instances cannot be directly accessed from the Internet.

-The NAT gateway with an Elastic IP address enables instances in the private subnet to send requests to the Internet (for example, for software updates).

-The route table for the private subnet contains an entry that enables instances in the subnet to communicate with the Internet through the NAT gateway.
-AWS automatically adds a rule that keeps local traffic on the subnet.

 #### Security Groups
 Security groups are used to restrict which ports are open to the outside world and to open all ports for internal communication.